jameshughes89/cs102/src/site/topic2-cpp.rst

 * You will see that the Java and C++ examples are very similar
 * The one catch here is that the function is defined before main
+    * We can put it after main if really we want, but then we would need to add a function prototype before the main
+    * ``int someFunction(int, int);	// Function Prototype``